 Kangaroo Mother Care (KMC) is one of the most promising ways to save preterm and low birth weight babies in high- and low-income settings alike.
-This form of care, initiated in hospital, involves teaching mothers and other caregivers how to keep newborns warm through continuous, 24 hours per day, skin-to-skin contact on the mother’s chest.
+This form of care, initiated in hospitals, involves teaching mothers and other caregivers how to keep newborns warm through continuous skin-to-skin contact on the mother’s chest.
 KMC has been shown to prevent infections, promote breastfeeding, regulate the baby’s temperature, breathing, and brain activity, and encourages mother and baby bonding.

 There are several forms of skin-to-skin care and KMC.
 Evidence of programmatic feasibility and effectiveness of these approaches varies, and not all are suitable for each context.
 There is a large body of evidence showing that continuous KMC is an effective intervention for small and/or preterm babies initiated on an in-patient basis.
 In most cases KMC can be used in place of incubators, which are prohibitively expensive in developing countries.
 A recent comparison of studies in 15 developing countries found that KMC was more effective than incubator care, cutting newborn deaths by 51% for preterm babies who were stable.